What is Eye Lid Surgery

-- Your eyelids should be gently splashed with water but not rubbed in any way.
+- You can gently splash your eyelids with water but do not rub them in any way.

-- Antibiotic eye ointment should be applied for three or four days and you should not use eye makeup for the first week or two.
+- You should apply antibiotic eye ointment for three or four days.
+Furthermore you should not use eye makeup for at least the first week or two.

 - It is important to avoid aspirin after your surgery.
-Any discomfort around the eyelids may be controlled by mild analgesics such as Paracetamol.
-You may also find the use of artificial tears helpful in the first few days.
+You can control any discomfort around the eyelids with mild analgesics such as Paracetamol.
+Artificial tears may be helpful in the first few days.

-- You will not be able to wear contact lenses for some time after your surgery, so you will want to arrange for glasses during this time.
+- You will not be able to wear contact lenses for some time after your surgery.
+If you need contacts to see you will want to arrange for glasses during this time.

 - It is essential that you have large sunglasses to wear after your surgery.

-- Your stitches will typically be removed three to seven days after your eyelid procedure.
-Scars will be pink for some weeks, occasionally months, however they are easily hidden with make-up.
-Scars in the ‘crow’s feet’ area may become lumpy for a while but will invariably flatten in time.
-The flattening may be helped by gentle massage, which you may begin two weeks after eyelid surgery.
+- Scars in the ‘crow’s feet’ area may become lumpy for a while but will invariably flatten in time.
+You can often help this with gentle massage, which you may begin two weeks after eyelid surgery.

 Complications after eyelid surgery are rare and most, including excess tears or abnormal pigmentation of the eyelid skin, are temporary.